Revealed: Harry and Meghan visited the Queen yesterday

 It was Harry and Meghan's first visit to the UK since quitting their royal duties in March 2020.

-People who happened to be visiting Windsor Castle yesterday were stunned to spot the Sussexes, The Sun reports.
+People who happened to be visiting Windsor Castle yesterday were stunned to spot the Sussexes, The Sun reports, although there are no images.

 "I couldn't believe it when I saw who it was.
 We waved and they waved back," one visitor told The Sun.